visionmobile/bloody-simple-s3/docs/API.md

 ### <a name="list" href="#list">#</a>list(dir, options, [callback]) -> Promise

-Lists (up to 1000) files in the designated directory
+Lists (up to 1000) files in the designated directory.

 ##### Parameters